nate-thegrate/vegan-chef/README.md

 The secret is “modified wheat starch” (a.k.a. “digestion-resistant wheat starch”).
 Instead of just using flour, they extract the starch and then process it (usually using enzymes or other chemicals) so that it becomes resistant to the human digestive system.

 In theory, it should just pass through your body like any other type of dietary fiber rather than being converted into energy.
-The reality is that research on digestion-resistant starch is sparse since it’s such a new development; [one self-experiment](https://www.quantifieddiabetes.com/2020/09/measuring-effect-of-low-carb.html) found that it has an impact on your blood sugar about 50% as strong as regular corn starch.
+The reality is that research on digestion-resistant starch is sparse since it’s still pretty new; [one self-experiment](https://www.quantifieddiabetes.com/2020/09/measuring-effect-of-low-carb.html) found that it has an impact on your blood sugar about 50% as strong as regular corn starch.
 (But that’s still a pretty nice difference!)
 The running theory is that your gut bacteria can still digest the resistant starch, and then your body is able to digest the bacteria once they die.

 I’ve really enjoyed buying & eating these low-carb wheat foods.
 Recently I’ve been thinking, “how cool would it be if I could use this modified wheat starch in my own baking?”
 Instead of white flour, I could use a combination of gluten, bran, and modified starch to get the same result with fewer net carbs.

 After an enormous amount of searching, the closest thing I could find was King Arthur brand “Keto Wheat Baking Flour”.
 It contains a lot of gluten and modified starch, along with a few other ingredients.
 But this stuff is expensive—normally you can get a 5-pound bag of wheat flour for $6 or less, but 5 pounds of this keto flour is over $40.
 And keep in mind that it’s a combination of a bunch of ingredients, not just pure modified wheat starch.

+I was able to find pure digestion-resistant maltodextrin (more on that later).

 <br>